intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-matching.md

 **Highlights**

 1. Easy-to-use Keras-Style defined model which provides compile and fit methods for training.
 Alternatively, it could be fed into NNFrames or BigDL Optimizer.
-2. The model can be used for either ranking or classification tasks.
+2. The model can be used for both ranking and classification tasks.

 ---
 ## **Build a KNRM Model**